-- Never leave your baby unattended on a change table. - Encourage eye contact with your baby during nappy changing and, with the nappy off, stroke across the chest and legs to encourage kicking and relaxation. - For girls-wipe from front to back, wiping away any bowel motion or urine from their skin and leaving any protective mucous in the vagina.
+- Never leave your baby unattended on a change table. - Encourage eye contact with your baby during nappy changing and, with the nappy off, stroke across the chest and legs to encourage kicking and relaxation. - For female infant-wipe from front to back, wiping away any bowel motion or urine from their skin and leaving any protective mucous in the vagina.
 Baby girls can also have a small loss of blood from the vagina in the first week, similar to a period.
-This usually only lasts a few days and there is only a very small amount of blood. - For boys-clean all around the folds of skin but leave the foreskin in place.
+This usually only lasts a few days and there is only a very small amount of blood. - For male infant-clean all around the folds of skin but leave the foreskin in place.
 If the foreskin is pulled back too early, scarring of the head of the penis may occur.
 The foreskin may take many years to roll down naturally.
-Boys can spray urine everywhere so be very prompt when replacing their nappy.